CommunityToolkit/Windows/components/Behaviors/samples/Behaviors.Animations.md

 ## Effect animations

 Lastly, the `AnimationSet` class can also directly animate Composition/Win2D effects.
-To gain access to this feature, you will need to also reference the `Microsoft.Toolkit.Uwp.UI.Media`.
+To gain access to this feature, you will need to also reference the `CommunityToolkit.WinUI.Media`.
 This package includes some special animation types that can be plugged in into an `AnimationSet` instance and used to animate individual effects within a custom effects graph.
 This can then be used either from a [PipelineBrush](/dotnet/api/microsoft.toolkit.uwp.ui.media.pipelinebrush) or from an inline graph attached to a UI element through the [`PipelineVisualFactory`](/dotnet/api/microsoft.toolkit.uwp.ui.media.PipelineVisualFactory) type.
 All these effect animations are powered by the same `AnimationBuilder` type behind the scenes, and can facilitate creating complex animations on specific effects within a graph.

 Here is an example of how the new `PipelineVisualFactory` type can be combined with these effect animations: